OldGregg570/CST236/README.md

-# cst236
+# Lab 1
-Class Materials for CST 236
+Branch for lab_1 solution.
+Methods to determine properties of polygons defined by edges and angles.